lpsinger/userguide/early_warning.rst

 We are conducting a trial early warning public alert infrastructure.
-Since production analysis had to be suspended due to COVID-19 pandemic, we are replaying an 8-day period of saved LIGO data from O3 with a random (and undisclosed) time shift. **Starting on 2020-06-02, early-warning alerts arising from the replayed data will be publicly distributed as test alerts at a rate of approximately once per day.**
+Since production analysis had to be suspended due to COVID-19 pandemic, we are replaying an 8-day period of saved LIGO data from O3 with a random (and undisclosed) time shift. **Starting on 2020-06-02 and lasting for one week, early-warning alerts arising from the replayed data will be publicly distributed as test alerts at a rate of approximately once per day.**

 Subscribe to Early-Warning Alerts
 ---------------------------------